Source of Income Discrimination

 When New Yorkers file a report through Unlock’s tool, they typically include a description of the incident, the address of the property they were turned down from, and the date.
 They also upload evidence, such as screenshots of SMS conversations with brokers or a phone recording.
 Our team then follows-up with each user to connect them to government agencies and resources to help them exercise their rights and find housing.

 We used open data sources to generate a standardized address and a borough-block-lot number (BBL) for each report, and to join our dataset with existing information about City Council districts.
-We normalized our data to generate a rate of SOI discrimination per 100,000 people in each district, using population data from the American Community Survey (2019).
+We normalized our data to generate a rate of SOI discrimination per 100,000 people in each district, using population data from the U.S. Decennial Census (2020).

 Given its crowdsourced nature, the data is not exhaustive - it does not provide a complete survey of every single incident of SOI discrimination in New York City, as many of these go unreported.
 City agencies that interface with voucher holders such as the Human Resources Administration and the Department of Homeless Services, as well as some shelters, homelessness prevention service providers, nonprofits that work with voucher holders, and agencies that administer voucher programs do not systematically report discrimination.
 There is no unified, centralized system to track SOI discrimination and make this data available to the public in New York City.
 The lack of visibility around the issue makes it harder to track repeat discriminators, to quantify the scope of the problem, and to take enforcement actions to protect tenants from SOI discrimination.